animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-Or, if you want to create a Spring Boot application with an embedded peer `Cache` instance, where your application will be a server and peer member of a cluster (distributed system) formed by {data-store-name}, start with the following:
+Or, if you want to create a Spring Boot application with an embedded peer `Cache` instance, where your application will be a server and peer member of a cluster (distributed system) formed by GemFire, start with the following:

 </div>